rahulduhan/notes/guides/git ssh setup.md

 # git ssh setup

-1. Generate new SSH key
+1. Generate new SSH key and optionally add a passphrase

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-   optionally add a passphrase

 2. Start ssh-agent in background